Financial Aid Eligible Credits

-The credits that determine the type and amount of financial aid you will receive
+Credits you enroll in determine the type and amount of financial aid you will receive.

 Only credits in place by the 10th day of the semester, or the published Financial Aid Census Date, will count toward determining financial aid awards.
 This includes internship and independent study credits.

 Number of times a class has been repeated:

 Enrolling in a previously passed class three or more times is usually not acceptable for determining financial aid eligibility.
 Learn more about repeated credits.

 Whether the credits apply to your current academic career: